nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 # 3 Topology

-Now that the two components are defined, implemented, and unit tested they can to be added to the `Ref` topology.
-The topology is the interconnection of all the components in the system in order to operate the system to meet the project objectives.
+Now that the two components are defined, implemented and unit tested they can to be added to the `Ref` topology.
+The topology describes the interconnection of all the components so the system operates as intended.
 They consist of the core Command and Data Handling (C&DH) components that are part of the reusable set of components that come with the F` repository as well as custom components written for the `Ref` reference example including the ones in this tutorial.
 The `Ref` topology has already been developed as an example.
 The tutorial will add the `MathSender` and `MathReceiver` components to the existing demonstration.
 It involves modification of a topology description XML file as well as accompanying C++ code to instantiate and initialize the components.

 ## 3.1 Define C++ Component Instances